Saturday, October 26, 2019

 restoration work continues on the exterior.
 PWM

 The long-awaited move took place on Halloween of 1969.
-Despite delays with last-minute requirements for a house moving permit, excellent planning and skillful maneuvering of the Mack and Highway Monster aided by an alert escort party, made it possible not only to retrace as closely as possible the interurbans old route through Lewiston-Auburn, New Gloucester, Gray, and West Cumberland, but, even to its street run in Portland via Forest Avenue, Congress Street, and Monument Square.
+Despite delays with last-minute requirements for a house moving permit, excellent planning and skillful maneuvering of the Mack and Highway Monster aided by an alert escort made it possible not only to retrace, as closely as possible, the interurbans old route through Lewiston-Auburn, New Gloucester, Gray, and West Cumberland, but, even to its street run in Portland via Forest Avenue, Congress Street, and Monument Square.
 Finally, after its 35-year lonely vigil at Sabattus, The "Narcissus" joined its new family at the Trolley Museum.
 A costly acquisition indeed, but, the car is basically sound, most of the needed equipment is now on hand, and its restoration is scheduled to get underway this summer with an enthusiastic crew.

 Banner remnants from the 1969 road trip of the Narcissus